Category Archives: Boat reviews

 With a narrower than normal IK you’d definitely want thigh straps to steady yourself, unless the front deck support brace works.
 Combined with a proper footrest, it all makes a huge difference to connection and control or flat or lively water.

-Some people have been exorcised by the grab lines on the sides, but they’re just a safety requirement for inshore sea use in French markets.
+Some people become exorcised by the grab lines on the sides, but they’re just a safety requirement for inshore sea use in some markets, like France (where it’s currently not sold anyway).
 Talking of which, there’s also a rudder attachment hole on the back.
 Having experimented with rudders on my longer Seawave, it’s important to understand that on a kayak, rudders aren’t primarily about steering like on the QE2 liner; they’re more for compensating against crosswind drift on open water.
 With a rudder trimmed to one side you can paddle normally across a side wind and not have to haul hard on one arm to compensate.
 Very handy at sea, especially on overnight paddles where you may end up with winds you didn’t ask for.

 Re-entering a decked boat from deep water.
 Needs practice and calm seas.
 Who ever capsizes in calm seas?

 The cockpit takes a flexible coaming rod for a proper spray skirt, at which point you have to ask, would you want a fixed-deck single seater IK?
 You lose all the benefits of easy entry from or by the water, just to avoid a little paddle splash, though I admit a fore deck is handy for gadgets and snacks.
-They you have the cleaning and drying issues, baggage loading complications and so on – all for what?
-In that way the similar but slightly longer and wider Rush 2 is 10% lighter, probably as cheaper (though maybe not once you buy the deck) and can take a second paddler which has proven benefits to well being.
+Then you have the cleaning and drying issues, baggage loading complications and so on – all for what?
+In that way the similar but slightly longer and wider Rush 2 is 10% lighter, cheaper (though not once you buy the deck) and can take a second paddler which has proven benefits to well being and social bonding.

-It’s good to see Gumotex leading the way with non-PVC hybrid IKs: first the basic Thaya slab, then the more sophisticated but initially troubled flat-floored Rush models, and the half V-hull Seashine which has been copied to the Aurion, but with semi DS side tubes.
-Each iteration refines the Gumotex hybrid format, but at a price that’s unlikely to see it chart in the UK.
+It’s good to see Gumotex leading the way with non-PVC hybrid IKs: first the basic Thaya slab, then the more sophisticated but initially troubled flat-floored Rush models, and the half V-hull Seashine which has been copied onto the Aurion, but with semi DS side tubes.
+Each iteration refines the Gumotex hybrid format, but unfortunately at a price that’s unlikely to see it chart in the UK or many other markets.

 Preview: AquaXtreme Explorer II TPU IK